 Platt et al. (2017) agreed with the statistics while highlighting that the utilization of used and contaminated injections is an essential transmission course for both HIV and hepatitis C. Expanding infusion medication use has set new populaces, including youngsters, in danger.
 The ease in the availability of drugs and the failure of the narcotics department to regulate the drug supply and use has resulted in the occurrence of blood-borne contaminations, including hepatitis B infection and hepatitis C, human immunodeficiency infection (HIV), and microorganisms that cause heart diseases (Williams,2019).

 According to the study by Milteer, Ginsburg and Mulligan (2012), healthy childhood plays a significant role in improving a child's quality of adult life.
 A similar author highlighted that a healthy childhood assists an individual in achieving their lifetime goals (Larkin, Felitti and Anda, 2014).
-According to Piotrowska et al. (2017), parents' behaviour is one of the many factors that are active in providing a healthy childhood.
-Kiesel, Piescher and Edleson (2016) stated that students with a less stressed home environment show good academic progress.
+According to Piotrowska et al. (2017), parents' behaviour is one of the many active factors in providing a healthy childhood.
+Kiesel, Piescher, and Edleson (2016) stated that students with a less stressful home environment show good academic progress.
 Moreover, the study by Larkin, Felitti and Anda (2014) indicated that healthy childhood minimises the risk of developing chronic disease later in adulthood.

-Whereas the study of Cook et al. (2017) highlighted that healthy childhood considerably minimises the probability of mental disorders during the adult stage.
+The study by Cook et al. (2017) highlighted that a healthy childhood considerably minimises the probability of mental disorders during the adult stage.
 McQueen et al. (2018) agreed and stated that children prone to traumatic childhood are more likely to develop social anxiety and mental disorders in adulthood.
-Furthermore, the research of Kitta et al. (2016) emphasised that the physical health of individuals declines with a slower pace of a child having a healthier childhood than an individual having traumatic childhood.
+Furthermore, the research of Kitta et al. (2016) emphasised that the physical health of individuals declines with a slower pace of a child having a healthier childhood than an individual having a traumatic childhood.
 In contrast, the research of (Craig et al. 2017).

 A literature review has been provided concerning childhood trauma experiences and their role in developing dysfunctional drug usage in later life, especially among young adults.
 Initially, the subject of childhood trauma is reviewed, with basic concepts and causes of the trauma.
 It is seen in the study that abusive relationships in childhood, from physical violence to sexual violence, can impose severe trauma on a child.
 Other causes can be dysfunctional families, in which either of the parents is violent, abusive or addicted.
 These instances can increase the chances of an individual becoming a functional or dysfunctional drug addict as they grow up.